parise22/Basic-Ransomware-POC/README.md

 # Ransomware
-This will simulate how a very basic ransomware would operate.
+This will simulate how a very basic ransomware could operate.

 In order to set it up you will need to install Pycryptdome.
 Place any .txt file in the textFile folder that you would like to encrypt.